 The SSN plaintext, random key, initialization vector, and authenticity header are encrypted using AES 256 in GCM mode using AEAD.
 The encryption key is encrypted using a 4096 bit RSA public key.
 The encrypted key, initialization vector, and ciphertext are persisted to the database.

 We accept any and all security disclosures through firstname.lastname@example.org.
 If you would like to encrypt your message, we provide a PGP key below with which to do that.
-We offer a bug bounty program through Cobalt.
+Please contact us if you would like to be invited to our HackerOne bug bounty program.

 Cognito’s live data servers are contained in a virtual private cloud (VPC).
 Applications on the Heroku platform run within their own isolated environment and cannot interact with other applications or areas of the system to prevent security and stability issues.
 These self-contained environments isolate processes, memory, and the file system while host-based firewalls restrict applications from establishing local network connections.